 Also known as “opiates,” opioids are drugs with powerful pain-relieving properties.
 When prescribed by a doctor and used responsibly, opioids can reduce pain and treat other symptoms.
-If they are over-used, opioids can change the way the brain works, causing the dependence and strong cravings that lead to addiction.
-Natural opioids (Morphine, Codeine, Opium, etc.) are substances that are derived from the opium poppy while semi-synthetic opioids (OxyContin, Hydromorph Contin, Dilaudid, Percocet, Heroin, etc.) are produced in a laboratory from natural opioids.
+If they are over-used, opioids can change the way the brain works, causing the dependence and strong cravings that lead to opioid use disorder.
+Natural opioids (Morphine, Codeine, Opium, etc.) are substances that are derived from the opium poppy while semi-synthetic opioids (OxyContin, Hydromorph Contin, Dilaudid, Percocet, Heroin, Fentanyl, etc.) are produced in a laboratory from natural opioids.
 Synthetic opioids (Fentanyl, Methadone, Demerol, etc.) are manufactured in a laboratory.
 The following are some of the opioids being used now:

 - OxyContin: OxyContin is a time-released, 12 hour pain medication for people who need around-the-clock pain relief.

 - OxyNeo: OxyNeo is the new form of OxyContin that was brought in to curb abuse of the original drug.
 It can still be broken down and used to get high fairly easily.